Page 243 of 315

 I went with number 2.

-Apparently it has it's own web page and video.
+it's own web page and

 To me it does not sound like the recipe is being followed that closely.
 I actually sent a quick note to the Barclay Perkins guy who is used to reading old beer log books wondering what the recipe really was.
 While the modern version does actually have some flavor, it tends a bit towards dishwater and, of course, Sierra Nevada Pale Ale blows it out of the water.